-Winona has an opportunity to develop clear messaging and marketing to reach out to the region and the nation.
-The City of Winona supports Visit Winona's leadership in crafting messaging that will create a draw for Winona, bringing in tourists, future residents, and potentially even new businesses by highlighting what makes Winona a special place to be.
+Winona has an opportunity to develop clear messaging and marketing to reach out to the region, nation, and the world.
+The City of Winona supports unified messaging with leadership among the Winona Area Chamber of Commerce, Visit Winona, universities, and other interested partners.
+These partners contribute to crafting messaging that will draw people to Winona, including new residents, new businesses, and tourists, by highlighting what makes Winona a special place.